openbraininstitute/brain-indexer/docs/accuracy.rst

 Collision detection between cylinders and other simple geometry objects is surprisingly difficult; and closed formulas seem to not always exist.
-At the same time, using expensive solvers is not ideal in SpatialIndex.
+At the same time, using expensive solvers is not ideal in brain-indexer.

 This page explains, in detail, the different overlap detection methods and the approximations they make.